jupyterlab/extension-examples/widget-tracker/widgets/README.md

 const { commands, shell } = app;
 ```

-Then the widget can be inserted through the `add` method, like in the command defined
+Then the widget can be inserted by calling the `add` method, like in the command defined
 in this example:

 <!-- prettier-ignore-start -->